KeepsItCrypt0/PulseStrategy/xBONDREADME.md

-# xBOND Protocol
+# PulseStrategy's xBOND

-This readme provides a comprehensive overview of the xBOND protocol, its mechanics, and why it offers value to holders.
+This readme provides a comprehensive overview of xBOND, its mechanics, and why it offers value to holders.

-The protocol aims to create sustainable value for token holders by:
+The product aims to create sustainable value for token holders by:

 • Facilitating liquidity provision to a Pulsex liquidity pool (xBOND/PLSX pair).